Roughkingsir/forlaw-dops/README.md

    npm start
    ```

-The React app will try to fetch a message from the FastAPI backend at `http://localhost:8000/`.
+The React app will try to fetch a message from the Django backend at `http://localhost:8000/`.